apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Congressional leaders reach agreement to keep government funded into March**
+**Jo Koy slams Hollywood stars in first stand-up set after Golden Globes backlash: 'Lot a marshmallows'**

-You can read more about it [here](https://www.cnn.com/2024/01/13/politics/congressional-leaders-reach-agreement-on-short-term-government-funding-bill-into-march/index.html).
+You can read more about it [here](https://www.foxnews.com/entertainment/jo-koy-slams-hollywood-stars-first-stand-set-golden-globes-backlash-lot-marshmallows).

 ## Requirements
 - Python 3.8